ofelman/HPIA-Repository-Downloader/README.md

     Version 1.75
         add ability to Import an existing repository, as well as do a OS supported version check on the grid platforms

+    Version 1.80
+        added ability to browse for existing (or create new) repositories and start using those moved the 'Sync' button to are below the models grid and renamed as  'Sync Repository' moved MEM CM/SCCM settings below the main script area and highlighted as separate function